Installation Guide

 ansible-playbook --user=YOUR_SSH_USER --connection=ssh --inventory-file=inventory.prod env.yml

-If you use a private key to SSH onto your app server, then you will need to include the flag --private-key="/path/to/my_private_key.pem".
-If you use username/password for SSH, then you may need to include the flag --ask-sudo-pass on your ansible-playbooks command.
+If you use a private key to SSH onto your app server, then you will need to include the flag --private-key="/path/to/my_private_key.pem"

 Upgrading

-4. If you have made any changes or customizations to the playbooks during a previous deployment, then first run git stash to capture a snapshot of those changes.
-This is to ensure that your changes are not lost when checking out the latest branch.
+to capture a snapshot of those changes.
+This is to ensure that your changes are not lost when checking out the latest branch. - Run